MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/what-s-new/what-s-deprecated-or-removed-from-SharePoint-Server-Subscription-Edition.md

 ### Access Services 2010

-Access Services 2010 has been removed and is no longer supported by Microsoft in SharePoint Server Subscription Edition.
+Access Services 2010 was removed and is no longer supported by Microsoft in SharePoint Server Subscription Edition.
 We recommend exploring Microsoft [Power Apps](https://powerapps.microsoft.com/) and [Power Automate](https://flow.microsoft.com/) as potential alternatives to Access Services 2010.

 ### Access Services 2013

-Access Services 2013 has been removed and is no longer supported by Microsoft in SharePoint Server Subscription Edition.
+Access Services 2013 was removed and is no longer supported by Microsoft in SharePoint Server Subscription Edition.
 We recommend exploring Microsoft [Power Apps](https://powerapps.microsoft.com/) and [Power Automate](https://flow.microsoft.com/) as potential alternatives to Access Services 2013.

 ### Classic authentication mode for content web applications

-Classic authentication mode has been removed and is no longer supported by Microsoft for content web applications in SharePoint Server Subscription Edition.
+Classic authentication mode was removed and is no longer supported by Microsoft for content web applications in SharePoint Server Subscription Edition.
 Content web applications will now only support claims authentication mode.
 The Central Administration web application continues to use and support classic authentication mode.

 ### Groove sync app support

-Groove sync app support has been removed and is no longer supported by Microsoft in SharePoint Server Subscription Edition.
+Groove sync app support was removed and is no longer supported by Microsoft in SharePoint Server Subscription Edition.
 We recommend exploring the Microsoft [OneDrive sync app](https://support.microsoft.com/office/sync-files-with-onedrive-in-windows-615391c4-2bd3-4aae-a42a-858262e42a49#bkmk_install) as the replacement for the Groove sync app.

 ### Lists web service APIs for Groove sync app

-The Lists web service APIs for Groove sync app have been removed and are no longer supported by Microsoft in SharePoint Server Subscription Edition.
+The Lists web service APIs for Groove sync app were removed and are no longer supported by Microsoft in SharePoint Server Subscription Edition.
 We recommend exploring the Microsoft [OneDrive sync app](https://support.microsoft.com/office/sync-files-with-onedrive-in-windows-615391c4-2bd3-4aae-a42a-858262e42a49#bkmk_install) as the replacement for the Groove sync app.

 ### PerformancePoint Services

 PerformancePoint Services had a significant dependency on Microsoft Silverlight, which is a technology that is no longer be supported as of October 12, 2021.
-PerformancePoint Services has been removed from SharePoint Server Subscription Edition.
+PerformancePoint Services was removed from SharePoint Server Subscription Edition.
 We recommend exploring Microsoft [Power BI](https://powerbi.microsoft.com/) as an alternative to PerformancePoint Services as we're making many new business intelligence investments in Power BI.

 ### Stsadm.exe command-line tool

-The stsadm.exe command-line administration tool has been removed from SharePoint Server Subscription Edition.
+The stsadm.exe command-line administration tool was removed from SharePoint Server Subscription Edition.
 SharePoint PowerShell cmdlets can be used to administer SharePoint from the command line or through scripting.

 ### Update-SPHelp PowerShell cmdlet

-As SharePoint PowerShell cmdlets have been converted from snap-ins to modules in SharePoint Server Subscription Edition, the Update-SPHelp cmdlet is no longer necessary to download the latest cmdlet help content.
+As SharePoint PowerShell cmdlets were converted from snap-ins to modules in SharePoint Server Subscription Edition, the Update-SPHelp cmdlet is no longer necessary to download the latest cmdlet help content.
 The Update-Help cmdlet will now be able to download the latest help content for SharePoint PowerShell cmdlets.

 ### Claims to Windows Token Service

-The Claims to Windows Token Service (C2WTS) has been removed from SharePoint Server Subscription Edition.
-The service still appears in the Central Administration site, but the backing Windows service is not installed, so the SharePoint service will not start.
-Trying to start the service in Central Administration will result in error: **SPWindowsTokenServiceInstance: could not find c2wtshost.exe.config.
+The Claims to Windows Token Service (C2WTS) was removed from SharePoint Server Subscription Edition.
+The service still appears in the Central Administration site, but the backing Windows service isn't installed, so the SharePoint service won't start.
+Trying to start the service in Central Administration results in error: **SPWindowsTokenServiceInstance: could not find c2wtshost.exe.config.
 Please edit the configuration manually.**
 SharePoint Server Subscription Edition replaced Windows Identity Foundation (WIF) 3.5 with WIF 4.5, in which the Claims to Windows Token Service and its associated classes are removed.
 If you have a custom solution that depends on the C2WTS, you may need to adjust it to work with WIF 4.5.
 See [Guidelines for Migrating an Application Built Using WIF 3.5 to WIF 4.5](https://github.com/mirsaeedi/docs-1/blob/master/docs/framework/security/guidelines-for-migrating-an-application-built-using-wif-3-5-to-wif-4-5.md) for more information.